 We aim to model the statistical properties of the daily changes in general and investigate the impact of macroeconomic news arrivals in particular.
-The daily interest rate changes have been shown to be leptokurtic, serially correlated both linearly and non-linearly, with innovations having asymmetric effects on the future volatility of the changes.
+The daily interest rate changes have been shown to be leptokurtic, serially correlated both linearly and nonlinearly, with innovations having asymmetric effects on the future volatility of the changes.
 Modeling of the daily interest rate changes, therefore, must address these observed statistical properties.

 The time-varying volatility and the leptokurtosis of the distributions of the changes may be accommodated by a suitably specified GARCH model with a non-normal conditional density for the residuals.
-The asymmetric effects of unexpected changes can be handled by applying Nelson (1991)'s Exponential-GARCH approach that explicitly models the effects of positive and negative innovations separately.
+The asymmetric effects of unexpected changes can be handled by applying the EGARCH approach of Nelson (1991) that explicitly models the effects of positive and negative innovations separately.
 EGARCH models also have the advantage of not having to impose positivity restrictions on the coefficients in the conditional variance equation.
-Indeed, negative coefficients for exogenous variables included will have a special meaning in this paper.
-The significant linear and non-linear correlation between the daily changes of Australian and US interest rates can be jointly modeled by bivariate EGARCH models of the daily changes of both the Australian and the US interest rates.
-To simplify the analysis and economise on the number of parameters to be estimated, the conditional correlations are assumed to be constant through time (see Bollerslev ,1990).
+Indeed, negative coefficients for exogenous variables will have a special meaning in this paper.
+The significant linear and nonlinear correlation between the daily changes of Australian and US interest rates can be jointly modeled by bivariate EGARCH models of the daily changes of both the Australian and the US interest rates.
+To simplify the analysis and economise on the number of parameters to be